HELIX-0420/ProCaptcha/README.md

 So how does it work?
 --
-Well the way ProCaptcha works if the player joins (If not Bypassed ofcourse) it will force open a GUI they can not close in till clicking the item that is Radnomly placed in the GUI.
+Well the way ProCaptcha works if the player joins (If not Bypassed of course) it will force open a GUI they can not close in till clicking the item that is Radnomly placed in the GUI.
 If they click the wrong item they will be forced off the server (Kicked) because they will be classed as a bot trying to get on the server and then ofcourse if they click the right item they will be able to walk around and play the server freelay